 If you define your job narrowly around just the communications change driver, then you won’t be seen as strategic and it won’t be essential to involve you early in organizational change.
 This is what I’d define as tactical communications.
 It’s primarily about targeting, informing and using the right channels.
 It’s a great skill and essential for any communicator.
 However, a strategic communicator will be more focused on the other five (six if you include project management) change drivers.
 When they are involved early, they ask questions like this:

 - What are we expecting from leaders?
 What’s in this for leaders?
 What might they lose or gain as a result of this change?
 Who are the other significant stakeholders?
 (Leadership driver)

 - How do we expect people to react?
 What are the risks?
 Do we have any insights?
 Could we create a sample group and test our ideas and approach with them?
 (Involvement driver)

-- How will you measure the success of this change (numerically, behaviour, opportunities etc.).
-What different behaviours are we expecting if this is successful?
+- How will you measure the success of this change (numerically, behavior, opportunities etc.).
+What different behaviors are we expecting if this is successful?
 How might we measure these?
 (Measurement driver)

 If your Head of Internal Communications asks you these questions, you will start to include them very early in the process.
 You will start to think of them as a trusted adviser rather than an implementer and supporter.